-Many countries have implemented some form of Smart Prison.
-Countries such as Australia, Finland, Hong Kong, Singapore, Malaysia, the USA, China and The Netherlands have all implemented partial or full Smart Prison environments.
+Many countries have implemented some form of AI in prisons.
+Countries such as Australia, Finland, Hong Kong, Singapore, Malaysia, the USA, China and The Netherlands have all implemented AI enabled environments.

 Specific Regulations to consider

 These will vary from jurisdiction to jurisdiction it is therefore recommended that an exercise to consider the specific regulations in your jurisdiction is undertaken as part of the pre-project planning phase.